 Fresh and healthy flowers of Peltophorum pterocarpum were collected and thoroughly washed with running tap water to remove dust and other debris.
 Excess water was removed by decanting and wiping the leaves with dry cotton cloth.
 The dried flowers were ground into powder using an electric mixer grinder to obtain fine powder which was stored in air-tight container.
 15g powder was weighed and extracted using 150ml methanol solvent for 4 hrs. in a water bath at 50°C by decoction method.
 The content was filtered through the Whatman No.1 filter paper.
 The extract thus obtained was allowed to evaporate the solvent in a hot air oven at 60°C for 3-4 days.
 The condensed extract was stored in microcentrifuge vials at 4°C for antioxidant and antimicrobial assay.

-In vitro Antioxidant activity
+In vitro Antioxidant activity by DPPH and ABTS Radical scavenging assay

 DPPH Radical scavenging assay protocol